RundizBones/framework/.wiki/module-folder/module-installer.md

 * **Description:** A short description of your module.
 * **@version** The current version number of your module.
 * **Requires PHP:** The minimum requirement for PHP version.
+* **Requires Modules:** The other module folder names that your module is required.
+Use comma as separator.
+Example: `Requires Modules: Languages, RdbAdmin`.
 * **Author:** The module's author name.
 Multiple authors use comma as seperator.
 * **@license** The license URL and license name.
 Example: `@license http://opensource.org/licenses/MIT MIT`.